radioval87/glamtest/README.md

 ```

 ## Test
+Swagger documentation will be available at `http://0.0.0.0:5000/docs`

-There is a Test client that sends multiple queries at once.
+There is also a Test client that sends multiple queries at once.
+To run it:
 Python3 should be already installed.
-To start working with the client, firstly you need to:

 1. Create a virtual environment using